DEFRA/software-development-standards/guides/aws_session_manager.md

 ## Prerequisites

 - You will need an AWS account and your user must be part of the relevant developer group/s.
-Contact the CCoE AWS WebOps team if you need assistance with this.
-- You must either have access to the AWS console, or have [installed](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) the AWS CLI.
-If using the AWS CLI, you will also need to install the [Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).
+- You must either have access to the AWS console, or have installed the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).
+You will then need to [configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

+If you need any assistance, don't hesitate to contact the CCoE AWS WebOps team.

 ## User permissions
 When initiating a session, you will be logging into the server as the `developer` user.
 This user has limited permissions and is intended for basic investigative work only.
 You won't be able to: